hilaryrichardson/richardsonlab.github.io/kidscorner/index.md

 ##### Theirworld Edinburgh Birth Cohort
 Our lab also contributes to the [Theirworld Edinburgh Birth Cohort study](http://www.tebc.ed.ac.uk/).
-This study has resumed in-person data collection.
+This study will be recruiting new participants through November 2021.
 If you are expecting a baby, or have given birth in the last few days or weeks, check if you are [eligible to participate](http://www.tebc.ed.ac.uk/for-families/join-the-study/eligibility/) - we'd love to have you!

 ##### Participate in studies online!